-This RO is considered to be the most effective in reducing the emissions of PFASs in the environment while providing clearly defined deadlines for transitioning to alternatives without compromising fire safety.
-The transitional periods are adapted to each type or sector of use based on the availability of suitable alternatives and provide a clear signal to manufacturers to invest in the development of alternatives for all types of uses and a clear signal to users in starting to implement the transition by testing the alternatives and - where needed- making the technical and organisational adaptations.
+The transitional periods are adapted to each type or sector of use based on the availability and feasibility of suitable alternatives and provide a clear signal to manufacturers to invest in the development of alternatives for all types of uses and a clear signal to users in starting to implement the transition by testing the alternatives and - where needed - making the technical and organisational adaptations.

-The ban on exports after the longest transitional period would allow a further reduction of emissions from the foam formulation and storage taking place in the EU.
-In addition, this approach is in line with the EU Chemicals Strategy for Sustainability which states that "The EU will [...] lead by example, and, in line with international commitments, ensure that hazardous chemicals banned in the European Union are not produced for export, including by amending relevant legislation if and as needed"66.
-This approach is particularly relevant for PFAS considering their persistence and their potential for long range transport.
+The ban on formulation after the longest transitional period would allow a further reduction of emissions from the foam formulation and storage taking place in the EU by preventing the EU releases associated with formulation for export outside the EU.
+The Dossier Submitter notes that this restriction option is consistent with the EU Chemicals Strategy for Sustainability which states that "The EU will [...] lead by example, and, in line with international commitments, ensure that hazardous chemicals banned in the European Union are not produced for export, including by amending relevant legislation if and as needed"70.